fhzhkunming/ST558_project/README.md

 Teleport API does not require a key for access, making it less complex to use compared to other APIs that require a key.
 Users can simply vist the [Teleport API](https://developers.teleport.org/api/) website and follow the instructions to query the endpoints they want.

-\## Develop functions to query the API
+## 1.4 Develop functions to query the API

-\### A function to query median salaries of different jobs from 50 countries
+### 1.4.1 Query median salary of different jobs from 50 countries

 ``` r
 # Define a list of ISO alpha-2 country codes for the 50 countries to retrieve salary data for